Azure/bicep-types-az/generated/containerservice/microsoft.containerservice/2021-05-01/types.md

 ## KubeletConfig
 ### Properties
 * **allowedUnsafeSysctls**: string[]: Allowed list of unsafe sysctls or unsafe sysctl patterns (ending in `*`).
-* **containerLogMaxFiles**: int: The maximum number of container log files that can be present for a container.
+* **containerLogMaxFiles**: int {minValue: 2}: The maximum number of container log files that can be present for a container.
 The number must be ≥ 2.
 * **containerLogMaxSizeMB**: int: The maximum size (e.g. 10Mi) of container log file before it is rotated.
 * **cpuCfsQuota**: bool: The default is true.
 * **cpuCfsQuotaPeriod**: string: The default is '100ms.'
 Valid values are a sequence of decimal numbers with an optional fraction and a unit suffix.
 For example: '300ms', '2h45m'.
 Supported units are 'ns', 'us', 'ms', 's', 'm', and 'h'.